Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 ## Revision 1.01

 * Added Jumpers to bypass 10K input protection resistors with 470R resistors for IO2.in and IO3.in.
-This is to allow these inputs to be used with I2C.
+This is to allow these inputs to be used with I2C. **Note:** RepRapFirmware does not currently support I2C on Duet 3 boards.
 * Add a 10K pulldown resistor between signal line io4_out and ground.
 This is to prevent PS_ON turning on momentarily when the board is powered up.

 ## Revision 1.0